Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 | `deployment.ingress.paths.edgeManager`   | Path on which `edgeManager` component should be exposed.
 Should be set to enable for `edgeManager`.
 See below for reference.     | `/edge/manage`   |
 | `deployment.ingress.paths.frontend`      | Path on which `frontend` component should be exposed.
 Should be set to enable for `frontend`.
 See below for reference.           | `/frontend`      |

-> **NOTE:** deployment.ingress.paths values here should be alligned with value of apps.urlPathBase.
+> **NOTE:** `deployment.ingress.paths` values here should be aligned with value of `apps.urlPathBase`.
 They are separated because one might want to have a regex in Ingress paths.

 If you are using [NGINX Ingress Controller](https://www.nginx.com/products/nginx/kubernetes-ingress-controller/), here are reference values for `deployment.ingress`: